Sasha M. Gurvitz is a member of KTBS Law LLP.

 Ms. Gurvitz is a member of the California State Bar, the American Bankruptcy Institute, the Turnaround Management Association, and the Financial Lawyers Conference.
-Ms. Gurvitz serves as a board member for the Financial Lawyers Conference, an executive board member and Secretary for the Southern California chapter of the Turnaround Management Association, and an advisory board member for the American Bankruptcy Institute’s Southwest Conference.
-Ms. Gurvitz is honored to have been named a Rising Star by Super Lawyers for the years 2019, 2020, 2021, and 2022 and as a Top 40 Insolvency Professional Under 40 by the American Bankruptcy Institute in 2021.
-Ms. Gurvitz has written articles and treatise chapters for several bankruptcy publications, including Colliers and Norton, and for Law360, and has spoken on many panels regarding bankruptcy-related topics.
+Ms. Gurvitz serves as Vice President for the Financial Lawyers Conference and as Co-Chair of the advisory board for the American Bankruptcy Institute’s Southwest Conference.
+Ms. Gurvitz is also a past president of the Southern California chapter of the Turnaround Management Association.

 Publications